Credit-bearing Short Courses

 • Three instances should be moderated for 6+ instances of the short course per annum.

 Credit awarded for short courses will be confirmed through the Short Course Board identified on the SCD.
-Regulations for operation of Short Course Boards, award of credit, etc. are described in UPR AS14.
-Short Course Boards can be operated in conjunction with Module Boards, unless volume warrants separate Short Course Boards (see C2.1 and C2.2 of UPR AS14).
+Regulations for operation of Short Course Boards, award of credit, etc. are described in UPR AS14.Short Course Boards can be operated in conjunction with Module Boards, unless volume warrants separate Short Course Boards (see C2.1 and C2.2 of UPR AS14.

 For the purposes of annual monitoring of credit-rated short course activity, an Annual Short Course Monitoring Report (ASCMR) is used.
-A template is available (see Appendix 2E), for use by (i) UH Schools and (ii) externally-accredited partners of UH, to report on credit-rated short course activity over the previous year.
-If a School’s (or externally-accredited partner’s) short course activity is sufficiently large and complex, then more than one annual report may be appropriate, but the normal expectation is one ASCMR per School or per partner, annually.
-These ASCMRs will be submitted to SAC for consideration and approval, alongside programme AMERs.
-Any significant and recurring issues may be reported in the School’s annual report to the Education and Student Experience Committee (ESEC) and to the Academic Standards and Audit Committee (ASAC).
+A model template is available for Herts staff on HertsHub, for use by (i) UH Schools and (ii) externally-accredited partners of UH, to annually report on credit-rated short course activity the normal expectation is that one ASCMR per School or per partner is completed.
+The template can modified to meet the school or partner’s needs following approval of the Ads ESS or nominee and the ADAQ.
+It should be completed by the appropriate Course leader/PL.CPL in consultation with the ADoS ESS or nominee and the ADAQ.model for consideration and approval.
+The reports are risk based and written on an exceptional basis with reference to short course performance data.
+These ASCMRs will be submitted to SEG Part 2 (Feb/March) Any significant and recurring issues may be reported in the School’s annual report to the Educational Student Experience Committee (ESEC) and to the Standards, Regulations and Audit Committee (SRAC).